conhanley/Friends/README.md

 <h1>
 <span class="mega-icon mega-icon-issue-opened"></span> Stop</h1>

-<p>Show a TA that you have the email functionality set up and working as instructed and that the code is properly saved to git.
+<p>Show a TA that you have the email functionality set up and working as instructed (email in your inbox or browser, either way is fine) and that the code is properly saved to git.
 Make sure the TA initials your sheet.</p>

 <hr>